This Week’s Headlines:

 - The Teen Wellness Center at T.C.
 Williams High School King Street Campus

 Students 11 years and older are eligible for the Tdap vaccine.
-All other services are available to students 12 and older.
-Services are provided on a discounted sliding fee scale.
+All other services are available free to students 12 and older.

 - Your student’s pediatrician